-Who says it takes money to make money?
-For as little as a $10 investment, you can start building a passive income stream with almost no effort.
+Who says it takes a ton of money to make money?
+For as little as a investment, you can start building a passive income stream with almost no effort.

-Just to be clear – the amount of income you are set to earn from a $10 investment may not be all that high.
-However, the point is that it hardly takes any income to get started – which is probably the hardest part.
+Just to be clear – the amount of income you are set to earn from a $5 investment may not be all that high.
+However, the point is that it doesn’t take much money to get started – which is probably the hardest part.

-For years, my wife and I have been building our main passive income stream – dividend stocks – one month at a time.
-We like to refer to our portfolio as the Money Sprout Index is a collection of stocks we own (over 25 and counting) that produce dividend income.
+For years, my wife and I have been building our main passive income stream … dividend stocks … one month at a time.
+We like to refer to our portfolio as the Money Sprout Index … which is a collection of stocks we own (over 30 and counting) that produce dividend income.

-At last check, our portfolio was set to earn $1,568.19 in 12 month future dividend income.
-That amount is not going to let us retire anytime soon, but is certainly a good foundation of cash to build upon.
+At last check, our portfolio was set to earn $2,674.62 in 12 month future dividend income.
+That amount is not going to let us retire anytime soon … however it is a great source of passive income to build upon.

 The good thing is that we have been able to slowly build this source of income – one month at a time.
-With limited funds, we have taken advantage of new opportunities available to invest – at times for as little as $25.
+With limited funds, we have taken advantage of new opportunities available to invest – at times for as little as $25 a trade.

-There are even opportunities for you to begin building your passive income stream with as little as $10!
+There are even opportunities for you to begin building your passive income stream with as little as $5 to $10!

 Check out the 5 steps below to get started on your path to financial independence today by investing in dividend paying stocks.

-I have highlighted the 5 steps it will take you to start earning passive income with as little as $10.
-You certainly won’t earn a lot of passive income from $10, but you gotta start somewhere.
+I have highlighted the 5 steps it will take you to start earning passive income with as little as $10 (or less).
+You certainly won’t earn a ton of passive income from $10, but you gotta start somewhere.

 The first step to start building your passive income stream is to find a zero commission broker … or at least a very low cost broker.
 Remember, we are talking about building an income stream with a small amount of cash – $10.
 Opening up an account with a brokerage like Fidelity that charges commissions will not work in this case.
 These brokers charge anywhere from $5 to over $10 a trade – which is most of our initial investment.

-The good news is that there are a couple zero cost brokers that you can leverage.
-My wife and I have opened up accounts with two of these brokers (within the last 2 years) and have had success with both.
+The good news is that there are a couple low cost brokers that you can leverage.
+My wife and I have opened up accounts with a couple of these brokers (over the past 3 years) and have had success with several.

-The first zero cost broker that we opened an account with was LOYAL3.
-This broker allows investors to buy partial shares of stock with as little as $10!
-That’s right, you can open an account today and buy a portion of a share of Microsoft, Apple, or McDonald’s for 10 bucks.
+The very first zero cost broker that we opened an account with was LOYAL3.
+This broker allowed investors to buy partial shares of stock with as little as $10!
+That’s right, we were able to invest small amounts of money into partial shares of Microsoft, Apple, and McDonald’s for as little as 10 bucks.

-The most recent zero cost broker that we are now using is Robinhood.
-Unlike LOYAL3, Robinhood offers investors the opportunity to invest in all U.S. traded companies.
+Robinhood is a zero cost broker we have been using for over 2 years.
+The broker offers investors the opportunity to invest in all U.S. traded companies.
 There are no limitations on the list of stocks you can invest in through Robinhood.

 The one downside of Robinhood is that you will likely need a lot more than $10 to get started.
 They don’t offer partial share purchases, so you will at least need to buy one share of stock.
 That shouldn’t be a big deal for most stocks if you have $100 or so to invest each month.

 #2 – Fund the Account